Matthew 11:25-30

 Matthew moves from John’s question about Jesus, to Jesus’ validation of John, to indictment of an unbelieving generation, to denunciation of unrepentant towns, to praise for the Father’s gracious revelation, and finally to Jesus’ invitation to the weary.

-Matthew 11 argues that Jesus’ identity is confirmed by His messianic works, John’s identity is confirmed by Scripture, and unbelief remains culpable when revelation is rejected.
+Matthew 11 argues that Jesus’ identity is confirmed by his messianic works, John’s identity is confirmed by Scripture, and unbelief remains culpable when revelation is rejected.
 John’s question receives a prophetic answer: Jesus is doing the works of restoration expected in the age of salvation.
 Jesus then honors John as the promised messenger and Elijah-like forerunner, while exposing the childish unbelief of a generation that rejects both austerity and mercy.
 The unrepentant towns are warned because greater revelation brings greater accountability.
 The chapter then moves deeper: true reception of Jesus depends on the Father’s gracious revelation through the Son.
-The one who is rejected by the proud invites the weary to come to Him for rest.
+The one who is rejected by the proud invites the weary to come to him for rest.

 Theological logic